-Illegal mining is not regulated.
-The Chamber is of the view that regulated mining is in the interest of everyone particularly from a health and safety, socio-economic, environmental and human rights perspective.
+Illegal mining is mining which is not regulated.
+We are of the view that regulated mining is in the interest of everyone, particularly from a health and safety, socioeconomic, environmental and human rights perspective.

 Small-scale mining is encouraged under the MPRDA, and the Chamber has a special unit dedicated to support small-scale miners.